ScrappyAcademy/welcome/README.md

 Learning Rails
 ==============

 A great Rails resource is http://railscasts.com/.
 I use it all the time.
+Check out the [Getting Started episode](http://railscasts.com/episodes/310-getting-started-with-rails) first.

 TODO